Virtual-Machine-Vagrant/rails-dev-box/README.md

     rails server -b 0.0.0.0

+Don't forget to look at some helper shell scripts for newbies.

 ## What's In The Box

 * Git

 * RVM with Ruby 2.2.2 and Rails 4.2.3 default gemset

-* Latest Postgres version with "vagrant" superuser
+* Latest Postgres version with "vagrant" superuser configured to recieve connections from your host machine

 * An ExecJS runtime